- Slow down when approaching corners and always keep to the left.

 If considering a walk that will be more challenging for you, consider going with a club or with more experienced walkers.

 Bushwalking Victoria is the peak group representing bushwalkers in Victoria and welcomes new members.
 Their Bushwalking manual provides comprehensive information guidelines and information for safe, enjoyable community-based bushwalking.

-Every year people drown in public waterways across Victoria, with many others suffering spinal injuries from diving into shallow water or into submerged objects.
-On inland waterways, some of the key risks are strong currents, submerged branches and rocks and waterfalls.
+Every year, people drown in public waterways across Victoria with many others suffering spinal injuries from diving into shallow water or into submerged objects.
+For inland waterways, some of the key risks are strong currents, submerged branches and rocks and waterfalls.

 - Never dive into water without first checking for hidden dangers like strong currents, submerged branches and rocks